xlwings/xlwings/docs/pro/server/officejs_custom_functions.rst

 **Default namespace**

-If you want all your functions appear under a common namespace, you can include the following line under the ShortStrings sections in the manifest XML:
+If you want all your functions to appear under a common namespace, you can include the following line under the ShortStrings sections in the manifest XML:

 .. code-block:: xml

     <bt:String id="Functions.Namespace" DefaultValue="XLWINGS"/>

-Have a look at ``manifest-xlwings-officejs-quickstart`` where the respective line is commented out.
+Have a look at ``manifest-xlwings-officejs-quickstart.xml`` where the respective line is commented out.

 If you define a namespace as part of the function decorator while also having a default namespace defined, the namespace from the function decorator will define the sub-namespace.

 Array Dimensions
 ----------------

-If arguments can be anything from a single cell to one- or two-dimensional ranges, you may need to use the ``ndim`` option to make your code work in every case.
+If you want your function to accept arguments of any dimensions (as single cell or one- or two-dimensional ranges), you may need to use the ``ndim`` option to make your code work in every case.
 Likewise, there's an easy trick to return a simple list in a vertical orientation by using the ``transpose`` option.

 **Arguments**